mmennelle/WordGenerator/README.md

 Generate passwords using extensive lists of adjectives, nouns, and verbs.
 The arguments below allow for customization.

-DEFAULT: ~3.4 Billion strings.
-All lowercase consisting of an adjective, noun, and two digits
-EXAMPLE: "actualglove45"

 CLI arguments:

 Generate a wordlist.